1/35 scale ship model USN DDG

 JULY 2025:

-Step one was submitting a proposal to the proper authorities.
-Permission requested, permission and permit received and funds authorized to proceed ahead with this experience, starting with research and development.
+Step One: Submit a proposal to the proper authorities, of course.
+Permission was granted, funds authorized, and the project was launched.
+I started with research and development.
 I scoured the internet and curated a couple thousand reference photos from public open sources.

 Frugality is one of my evident signature techniques.
-I could not find anywhere in my garage any kind of laser cutting or laser measuring machines, and there was no CAD.
+I could not find anywhere in my garage any kind of laser cutting or laser measuring machines, and there was no CAD anything.
 Only in my dreams.
-So this first phase was all done old-school Gen X style.
-I cut a few hundred pieces of wood and metal one at a time by hand into specifically measured different shapes to millimeter accuracy and glued them all together into a growing configuration of awkward looking weirdness.
+So this first phase was all done old-school Gen X style: I cut a few hundred pieces of wood and metal one at a time by hand into specifically measured different shapes to millimeter accuracy and glued them all together into a growing configuration of awkward looking weirdness.
+This was Phase I: the part with all the wood.

 I only had to use the garage floor a couple of times.